 A critical component of the NAP is the development of a restoration and management plan for the City’s Natural Areas.
 The purpose of this plan is to provide a scientifically sound planning framework for the implementation of the Program.
 Several planning and policy efforts have preceded the development of this plan and form the foundation of its goals and recommendations.

-To view the complete copy of the Significant Natural Resource Area Management Plan, please visit web link:
+To view the complete copy of the Significant Natural Resource Area Management Plan, please click on the web link: SNRAMP

 SNRAMP DEVELOPMENT TIME LINE

 The development of the Significant Natural Resource Areas Management Plan has occurred over 10-plus years, consisting of numerous and extensive meetings with over 3,000.
 Here a brief history of SFRPD’s outreach and planning process:

 1995 – Staff Report on the Natural Areas RPD System – Recreation and Park

 The Recreation and Park Commission reviews and adopts a Staff Report on the Natural Areas under SFRPD and directs staff to do further analysis.
 The Staff Report includes general recommendation and objectives for the entire system of Natural Areas including controlling invasive plants, promoting wildlife habitat and environmental education and supporting and promoting recreational opportunities that are compatible with resource conservation.

 1998 to 2001 – Survey of Natural Resources Conducted – Consultants, volunteers, interns and staff conduct surveys of plants, wildlife, soils, trails and other features in the Natural Areas.